Personal Training in Belltown: The Insider's Guide

 If you have been thinking about hiring a personal trainer in Belltown but are not sure where to start, this guide covers what PT actually buys you, what it costs, how to filter through the dozens of trainers in the neighborhood, what credentials matter, and what to expect from a first session.

-I am Jacque Dewangan, head coach at Persistence Athletics in Belltown.
+I am Jacque Dewangan, head coach at Persistence Athletics on 1st Ave in Belltown.
 CFL3 and PNL2 (Precision Nutrition Level 2).
 I have run thousands of 1-on-1 sessions over the last decade with members ranging from total beginners to advanced competitors.
-Updated April 2026.
+Updated June 2026.

-Most members who book a PT session at Persistence tell me the same thing in week 3: "I had no idea my squat was that asymmetric until you filmed it."
+Most members who book a PT session with us tell me the same thing by week three: "I had no idea my squat was that asymmetric until you filmed it."
 That moment is what 1-on-1 buys you.
 A coach with eyes on every rep and years of pattern recognition for what your body is actually doing versus what you think it is doing.

 This guide is honest about pricing (including ours) and about when PT is the right call.
 If you are new to fitness, anxious about gyms, post-injury, postpartum, or stuck at a plateau, this should make the decision easier.